vaughnteegarden/slate/source/includes/_jwt.md

 As of release 1.6.0, the Rezolve SDK no longer includes an authentication system.
 Resultingly, the `AuthenticationManager.register` and `AuthenticationManager.logout`  methods have been deprecated.

 Instead, Rezolve is utilizing a server-to-server JWT authentication system, conformant with the **https://tools.ietf.org/html/rfc7519** standard.
-If you are not familar with Jason Web Tokens, the site **https://jwt.io/** provides an excellent primer on the use of JWTs, as well as links to various JWT libraries you can utilize.
+If you are not familar with JSON Web Tokens, the site **https://jwt.io/** provides an excellent primer on the use of JWTs, as well as links to various JWT libraries you can utilize.

 Rezolve expects the primary authentication of users will happen outside the SDK.
 Thus, exactly how you implement authentication in your app will depend on your existing auth system.
 In the server-to-server realm, however, there is only one instance in which your authentication server must interact with the Rezolve server.